egasimus/glagol/README.md

 # Glagol 2.0.0-WIP

-Glagol is a JavaScript metaframework.
-It enables you to build programs that can be edited during runtime, using libraries and preprocessors of your choosing.
+Glagol is a JavaScript metaframework, designed from the ground up for enabling you to build programs that can be edited during runtime, using libraries and preprocessors of your choosing.

-Glagol reloads and processes source files on demand, so you don't need to set up a complicated build pipeline for compiling your stuff in advance.
+Glagol reloads and processes source files on demand, so you don't need to set up a complicated build pipeline for compiling your stuff in advance, or restart your project to see your changes.

 [![NPM](https://img.shields.io/npm/v/glagol.svg)](https://www.npmjs.com/package/glagol)
 [![David](https://img.shields.io/david/egasimus/glagol.svg)](https://david-dm.org/egasimus/glagol)